MarcoPolo483/eva-safety/README.md

 # eva-safety

-Initial scaffold for EVA module: eva-safety.
+Initial scaffold for safety filters and evaluation harness.